jessamynsmith/Alexa/AmazonJavaSample.md

 0. Check box for all 13 in the AWS Toolkit (plug-in) for Eclipse.
 1. Click Next, 3 times.
 2. I accept and Finish.
-3. Click OK to unsigned warning.
+3. Click OK to the unsigned warning.
+4. Click menu Eclipse and <strong>Preferences</strong>.

+   If AWS items are not listed, those libraries were not installed.

 ### <a name="SetupEclipse"> Setup Eclipse IAM</a>
 Follow http://docs.aws.amazon.com/AWSToolkitEclipse/latest/GettingStartedGuide/tke_setup_creds.html